 - Track your usage – especially data :

-There are a number of inexpensive ways you can work around being charged by your phone company for their services and keep your bill down.
+There are a number of ways you can work around unnecessary charges.
 Install, update your contacts and get as much use as you can out of WiFi calling apps.
 Viber, Skype over WiFi won’t cost you a penny when your monthly bill arrives.

 - Keep it cheap when you can – with WiFi for data where possible :

 Make the most of free data over WiFi at home.
 Tune in to WiFi when you’re out and about.
 Think about whether you really need to watch that cat video using your cellular connection.
-Some simple ‘mindfulness’ can minimize the wastage of your plan.
+Some simple ‘mindfulness’ about the costs of data can minimize the wastage of your plan.

 It’s a general rule, when it comes to products, that the lazier you are, the more you’ll pay: Think mortgage, car insurance and phone plan.
 A willingness to undertake a small amount of research in to the ways phone plans have changed over the last 12 months delivers some incredible results.